feimosi/frameworks-code-comparison/README.md

 ### AngularJS

-Since AngularJS 1.5 we have a new syntax (back ported from Angular 2) to built [component-based applications](https://docs.angularjs.org/guide/component#component-based-application-architecture) using `component` type.
+Since AngularJS 1.5 we have a new syntax (backported from Angular 2) to built [component-based applications](https://docs.angularjs.org/guide/component#component-based-application-architecture) using `component` type.

 ```js
 export class ChangePasswordController {